 Step 2.
-Optionally, sprinkle chopped pecans of the top of the cake.
+Optionally, sprinkle chopped pecans on the top of the cake.

 Step 3.
 That’s it, your cake is ready to eat.

-This cake is perfect for an any day dessert or a grand celebration.
+This delicious banana caramel cake is perfect for an any day dessert or a grand celebration.
 It’s just a great cake!

 How to cool and remove the cake